Yangzhangcst/Transformer-in-Computer-Vision/README.md

 ## Survey:
+- (arXiv 2024.03) A Survey of Vision Transformers in Autonomous Driving: Current Trends and Future Directions. [[Paper]](https://arxiv.org/pdf/2403.07542.pdf)

 - (arXiv 2024.02) A Survey on Transformer Compression. [[Paper]](https://arxiv.org/pdf/2402.05964.pdf)

 - (arXiv 2024.02) Exploring the Synergies of Hybrid CNNs and ViTs Architectures for Computer Vision: A survey. [[Paper]](https://arxiv.org/pdf/2402.02941.pdf)